-Second thing we need is a SFTP client.
+The second thing we need is an SFTP client.
 There are a lot of those out there for all platforms.

 - FileZilla - FREE (Windows, Linux, Mac OS X)

-- WinSCP - FREE (Windows) - My personal favorite
+- WinSCP - FREE (Windows) - My personal favourite

 - SmartFTP - 54$ (Windows)

 Then we can use our SFTP client to connect to our server.
-When making a connection enter a IP address of the server, username and password.
-You can even set remote directory to /var/www.
+When making a connection enter an IP address of the server, username and password.
+You can even set a remote directory to /var/www.